Coresystemsmarketing/education/content/_index.md

     url: #intro
 triple:
   title: Core Education Benefits Everyone
-  text: Education is a positive for everyone involved, including students, staff, teachers.
+  text: Education is a positive for everyone involved, including students, staff, and teachers.
   box: # in groups of 3
     - title: Students
       text: Core Education helps students gain essential skills and qualifications to prepare for life after prison.